 My mom and I have a tradition every year where we make little treat baskets for each other and exchange them on Halloween.
-It’s so much fun!
-When I transitioned to a vegan lifestyle two years ago, it was hard for my family to understand that I no longer wanted the things that I’d previously enjoyed.
+It's so much fun!
+When I transitioned to a vegan lifestyle four years ago, it was hard for my family to understand that I no longer wanted the things that I'd previously enjoyed.

 It was especially hard for my mom because she always prepared the food for family holidays and events.
 Halloween was the first holiday that came up after my lifestyle change, and I remember my mom calling me from the candy aisle of Whole Foods asking me what treats could she get for my basket this year?

-For example, cocoa butter.
+Let's start with cocoa butter.
 It sounds like it could be vegan but maybe not because of the butter.
 If it has butter then it must have dairy, right?
-Before I was vegan, I thought it was a milk-based butter but it’s not.
-Cocoa butter is actually the fat portion of the cocoa bean, so it’s vegan.
+Before I was vegan, I thought it was a milk-based butter but it's not.
+Cocoa butter is actually the fat portion of the cocoa bean, so it's vegan.
 Who knew?!

 The following list has vegan-friendly ingredients that you might see on a candy ingredient label.
 These ingredients are safe for vegans:

 - Cocoa Butter

 - Palm Fruit Oil (Somewhat controversial - some vegans consume it if it's sustainably sourced and some vegans don't no matter what.
 It's a personal choice.)

 - Soy Lecithin (Want to know more about these ingredients?
 Read this article)

 Candy Ingredients That Are Not Suitable For Vegans

 If you see any of the following ingredients on a candy label, the candy is not vegan and it's not safe for vegans to consume.